-Before Receiving the Grant Award Letter:
+Before Receiving the Grant Application:

-The District, as well as its authorized charter schools, will complete an annual needs assessment on ePlan.
-These needs assessments are determined by planning teams consisting of various District and school personnel which may include the Director of Schools, District staff, CMO personnel, school principals, teachers, and parents, as set forth in ESSA.
-The needs assessments are based on an analysis of District and school data and serve as a decision-making guide to determine funding needs and priorities based on District and school goals.
+The district, as well as its authorized charter schools, will complete an annual needs assessment in InformTN.
+These needs assessments are determined by planning teams consisting of various district and school personnel which may include district staff, CMO personnel, school principals, teachers, and parents, as set forth in the ESSA.
+The needs assessments are based on an analysis of district and school data and serve as a decision-making guide to determine funding needs and priorities based on district and school goals.
 Early budget decisions are based on the prior year's award (if possible), and adjustments are made once final grant allocations are received and funding determined.
-Each school must undergo a budget process based upon the school's needs assessment and submit its proposed budget to the District in early spring (except for grant applications which open during other points in the year).
-District personnel responsible for budgeting include, but are not limited to: Director of Schools, Director of Finance and Operations, the Coordinators of Federal Programs and Special Populations, and the Fiscal Programs Manager.
+Each school must undergo a budget process based upon the school's needs assessment and submit its proposed budget to the district in early spring (except for grant applications which open during other points in the year).
+District personnel responsible for budgeting include, but are not limited to: Director of Schools, Director of Finance and Operations, Director of School Programs and Supports, the Federal Programs and Exceptional Education Coordinators, and the Fiscal Programs Manager.

-Reviewing and Approving the Budget: After the proposed school budgets are submitted to the District Coordinator of Federal Programs in early spring, the Coordinator of Federal Programs or designee will review the items in the budget to ensure programmatic allowability.
+Reviewing and Approving the Budget: After the proposed school budgets are submitted to the school's Microsoft Teams folder in early spring, the Federal Programs Coordinator designee will review the items in the budget to ensure programmatic allowability.
 District Federal Programs personnel will also work with the TDOE to determine federal allowability as needed.
 (See the Determining the Allowability of Costs section for a discussion on performing allowability determinations.)
-If District or TDOE personnel determine that a cost is not allowable, the budget will be sent back to the school leader for adjustments to meet allowability.
+If district or TDOE personnel determine that a cost is not allowable, the budget will be sent back to the school leader for adjustments to meet allowability.
 Once it is determined that all expenditures are allowable, the budget will be sent to the Director of Finance and Operations and then to the Director of Schools for final review and approval.
 Once all school grant budgets are approved, they are compiled and uploaded into ePlan.